-We can actually measure this extra distance across the sphere containing a pulsar.
+With the binary pulsar, we can actually measure this extra distance across the sphere containing the companion neutron star.

 General Relativity makes several other predictions.
 It predicts that a moving mass will produce gravity waves: ripples in space-time.

 The existence of gravity waves has been used to explain the decay of the orbit of the binary pulsar PSR1913+16.